SOBO 4 Save One Life

 William's original goal was $2,200.
 He quickly surpassed that and his other goals of $4,400, $11,000, and then $22,000! *

-William Addison is a young, outdoor enthusiast.
+The Background: William Addison is a young, outdoor enthusiast.
 He's a Boy Scout and soon to be an Eagle Scout who also happens to have severe hemophilia A. William and his family live in the greater Portland, Maine area.
-He will be hiking the SouthBound (SOBO) route of the Appalachian Trail.
+He hiked the SouthBound (SOBO) route of the Appalachian Trail.

-Learn more about William, his adventure and why he is choosing to Save One Life below!
+Learn more about William, his adventure and why he choose to raise money for Save One Life below!

 Why I’m hiking